MU-Enigma/Hacktoberfest24/GameDev/README.md

   + All the files required to run your submission

   + The whole project folder (Click the folder icon under your project name in Godot main menu and upload the entire project folder)
-  + A short video showcasing your unique twist (explain the twist in your video or explain it in your README file).
+  + A short video showcasing your unique twist (if possible explain the twist in your video, completely optional).
   + A [README.md](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github) file detailing you twist and how it works
   + If possible include screenshots of the exact code for the twist.